benallfree/gobot/plop-templates/readme/readme.md

 ## Official Gobot Apps

-These apps have single-token names and dedicated helper packages to assist with version locking.
+Gobot supports {{count appSlugs}} apps using bin names.
+They also have npm helper packages to assist with version locking.

 {{{availableAppsMd}}}